 Supercharged with low-code

-Over the course of rebuilding MiUtility in Mendix, Avertra’s development team transformed itself.
-Because Mendix accelerates application creation with visual modeling tools and reusable components, smaller teams can collaborate on focused parts of MiUtility.
+Over the course of rebuilding MiCustomer in Mendix, Avertra’s development team transformed itself.
+Because Mendix accelerates application creation with visual modeling tools and reusable components, smaller teams can collaborate on focused parts of MiCustomer.

 “Mendix has made our team more collaborative because we can operate in a smaller team environment.
 Jeff Bezos has his two-pizza model.
 Our philosophy is, we should be able to build an app with a team big enough to eat one pizza.
 When Bezos decided to do his two-pizza model, he didn’t know about Mendix, and he didn’t know about the power of it,” Bseirani says.

 In addition to improving collaboration, Mendix makes it easier for new engineers to become familiar with Avertra’s development environment.
 Prior to Mendix, it took three to five months for a new engineer to understand the model, architecture, business case, code base, and the development and deployment processes.
 With Mendix, engineers are up to speed in around four weeks.